Frequently Asked Questions

 Tanzania is in East Africa, on the coast of the Indian Ocean.
 It is bordered by Kenya and Uganda to the north, Rwanda, Burundi, and the Democratic Republic of Congo to the west, Zambia and Malawi to the south.

-Tanzania is famous for Mount Kilimanjaro, the Serengeti National Park, the Great Wildebeest Migration, Zanzibar beaches, and rich wildlife experiences.
+Tanzania is world-famous for Mount Kilimanjaro, the Serengeti National Park, the Great Wildebeest Migration, the Ngorongoro Crater, Zanzibar’s beaches, and its rich wildlife and cultural diversity.

 Most travellers require a visa to enter Tanzania.
 You can apply online for an e‑Visa before you travel, or obtain a visa on arrival at the airport.
-Visa requirements vary by nationality.
+Visa requirements vary by nationality, so it’s always best to check the latest guidance for your passport.

 For many nationalities, including UK travellers, the standard tourist visa allows a stay of up to 90 days.

-The national language is Swahili, while English is commonly spoken in tourism, business, and government settings.
+The national language of Tanzania is Swahili (Kiswahili).
+English is also widely spoken in tourism, business, and government settings, so travellers can communicate easily in most destinations.

-Because vaccination needs vary by traveller, itinerary, and medical history, it’s important to check the latest guidance from a travel health professional or official health authority before you go.
+Because vaccination needs vary by traveller, itinerary, and medical history, it’s important to check the latest guidance from a travel health professional or official health authority before you travel.

-Yes.
-Mount Kilimanjaro does not require technical climbing skills.
-However, good physical fitness and preparation are essential, as the trek is challenging due to long hiking days and high altitude.
-Proper acclimatisation, and a certified guide are are also crucial for a safe and successful climb.
+However, good physical fitness, mental preparation and proper acclimatisation are essential, as the trek is challenging due to long hiking days and the effects of high altitude.

 A good safari typically lasts 4 to 7 days, allowing time to visit multiple parks such as the Serengeti, Ngorongoro Crater, and Tarangire.